English cricket team in Australia in 1994–95: Fourth Test

+Fifth Test

 Despite their success fielding five specialist bowlers at Adelaide, England brought in Mark Ramprakash from the England A tour of India to replace spinner Tufnell.
 The biggest concern in Atherton's mind was the aggressiveness of his fast bowlers – Devon Malcolm had been warned by the Match Referee to tone it down after directing Mark Waugh towards the pavilion in the Sydney Test – and the skipper was keen to see that it didn't stifle their effectiveness.
 Australia's selection was less straightforward, with some analysts predicting that Warne had either been overbowled or had an injury that was affecting his performance and would be left out of the side.
 Skipper Mark Taylor rubbished these reports though, claiming that his leg spinner simply "had a niggle", and "wasn't bowling well", but that it had "nothing to do with injuries" and that it was "all to do with his action", which was now remedied.

 In the end, Australia made two changes to the bowling attack, neither of which involved Warne: Jo Angel came in for what would be his fourth and final Test appearance, and Glenn McGrath was recalled after missing the last three matches.
 The players to miss out were Fleming and McIntyre, leaving the Australians with a four-man attack completed by Warne and McDermott.

 Taylor won the toss and elected to bat on a typically hard and dry WACA surface.
 Slater played and missed at Malcolm early in his innings, but went on to make the most of being dropped three times by England fielders.
 Although Taylor and Boon departed in the first session, Slater and Mark Waugh (88) added 183 for the third wicket.
 Slater's 124, his third of the series, set up a dominant position for the hosts.
 "I had my luck, but it was not my fault they were dropping the catches" he remarked on the first evening.
 Steve Waugh was the other main contributor to Australia's total of 402, but was left stranded on 99 not out after a mix up with brother Mark, running for McDermott who was feeling a back strain.